 The biggest reason you hear about so many home renovations and new construction projects becoming nightmares is because the homeowner had the wrong person leading the project.

 When good intentions become nightmares in the design and construction of a home it’s usually because the wrong person determined the project direction from the start.
-Let’s take a look at some of the people who most often drop the ball when it comes to successfully guiding a project to completion.
+Let’s take a look at some of the people who most often cause a project to go off the rails.

 #1: The homeowner

-The fairytale shown on the screen is nothing like real life.
+I could go on but you get the idea.
+The fairytale shown on HGTV is nothing like real life.
 Many things can and will go wrong with a project.
-Without the proper training and experience a homeowner will mishandle those problems costing themselves tens-of-thousands of dollars, months of additional time, and even grinding the project to a halt because they triggered a lawsuit.
+Without the proper training and experience a homeowner will mishandle those problems costing themselves tens-of-thousands of dollars, months of additional time, and even grinding the project to a halt because their action (or inaction) triggered a lawsuit.

 #2: A Builder or contractor